-Western Balkans: Further efforts for electricity market integration25.
-March 2020. / SEE Energy News
+Western Balkans: Further efforts for electricity market integration, SEE Energy News

 The project for electricity market integration in the Western Balkans has drawn to a close.
 Technical assistance to Regional Energy Market Connectivity in the Western Balkans is funded by the European Union and implemented by the Energy Community Secretariat.
 The project’s budget of 1 million euros was implemented through 17 projects and more than 50 workshops, trainings and meetings, contributing to the creation of a regional energy market and capacity building of 43 stakeholders directly or indirectly supported through the project.

 The technical assistance was instrumental in removing remaining barriers for electricity market integration in the WB6.
 Regional projects focusing on market coupling, cross-border balancing and capacity calculation delivered a legal, regulatory and contractual framework, as well as accompanying roadmaps, based on the assumption that the WB6 parties can be integrated into European platforms, without any additional barriers.
 Further progress in their implementation will require stronger political commitment and agreement on the conditions under which market integration between the WB6 and EU Member States will be possible.